 Fela and His Band Preform in Malibu, California

-Remembered infamously in our present timeline as the day legendary Jazz master, Afro culture pioneer, activist, and philanthropist Fela Anikulapo Kuti died.
+Remembered infamously in our present timeline as the day legendary Jazz master, Afro culture pioneer, political activist, and philanthropist Fela Anikulapo Kuti died.

 Well, that’s not quite what happened on this day in history.
-On August 2, 1997, Fela (59) and his band were simply serenading an elite Hollywood crowd at Saddlerock Ranch in Malibu, where American actor Kelsie Grammar was getting married to his first wife Camille Donatacci.
+On August 2, 1997, Fela (59) and his band were serenading an elite Hollywood crowd at Saddlerock Ranch in Malibu, where American actor Kelsie Grammar was getting married to his first wife Camille Donatacci.

 He continued singing and touring the world with his music and influence, performing at the opening ceremony of the FIFA World Cup in South Africa in 2010.